gitter-badger/dollar/scripting.md

 => $variableB == 2
 ```

-In the above example we are declaring (using the declarative operator `:=`) that variableA is current the value 1, we then declare that variableB is the *same as* variableB.
+In the above example we are declaring (using the declarative operator `:=`) that variableA is current the value 1, we then declare that variableB is the *same as* variableA.
 So when we change variableA to 2 we also change variableB to 2.

 The assertion operator `=>` will throw an assertion error if the value following is either non boolean or not true.